Cansortium Inc. (OTCMKTS:CNTMF) Short Interest Down 54.0% in September

-Cansortium Inc. (OTCMKTS:CNTMF – Get Free Report) was the recipient of a significant drop in short interest in September.
-As of September 30th, there was short interest totalling 24,200 shares, a drop of 54.0% from the September 15th total of 52,600 shares.
-Based on an average daily volume of 515,100 shares, the short-interest ratio is presently 0.0 days.
+Cansortium Inc. (OTCMKTS:CNTMF – Get Free Report) was the recipient of a significant decrease in short interest in September.
+As of September 30th, there was short interest totalling 24,200 shares, a decrease of 54.0% from the September 15th total of 52,600 shares.
+Based on an average daily trading volume, of 515,100 shares, the short-interest ratio is currently 0.0 days.

 Read More